MatthewKolonich/MatthewKolonich/README.md

 # Hi, I'm Matthew Kolonich

-Artificial Intelligence Applications student at UMGC with a 4.0 GPA, holding a B.A. in English and leveraging 20 years of management and operational leadership into AI, machine learning, prompt engineering, and data analytics.
+Artificial Intelligence Applications student at UMGC with a 4.0 GPA, holding a B.A. in English and leveraging 20 years of management and operational leadership experience into AI, machine learning, prompt engineering, and data analytics.

 ## About Me